NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 - rotate knob or in/out switch to clear.

 When inputting, pay notice to the switch +/-, as that is the sign of what you input.
 For some inputs its ignored though and hence not shown when you input.

-If POS/MSDA button is in POS mode and the other button in OUT, the display will show steerpoint info.